google/copybara/docs/reference.md

 Parameter | Description
 --------- | -----------
 regex|`string`<br><p>The regex pattern to verify.
 To satisfy the validation, there has to be atleast one (or no matches if verify_no_match) match in each of the files included in paths.
-The re2j pattern will be applied in multiline mode, i.e. '^' refers to the beginning of a file and '$' to its end.</p>
+The re2j pattern will be applied in multiline mode, i.e. '^' refers to the beginning of a file and '$' to its end.
+Copybara uses [re2](https://github.com/google/re2/wiki/Syntax) syntax.</p>
 paths|`glob`<br><p>A glob expression relative to the workdir representing the files to apply the transformation.
 For example, glob(["**.java"]), matches all java files recursively.
 Defaults to match all the files recursively.</p>
 verify_no_match|`boolean`<br><p>If true, the transformation will verify that the RegEx does not match.</p>